COMMON CATHODE TECHNOLOGY

 SiliconCore Technology’s drive to improve durability while maintaining color, brightness and life expectancy of its displays, has led to a number of innovations including LED in Silicon Array (LISA).
 The LISA range is a disruptive technology that will see us moving away from traditional techniques, towards technology which is more robust but with no compromise on brightness and color reproduction.

-Leading a new wave of durability in fine pixel pitch LED displays, SiliconCore’s LISA technology uses a specially formulated technique of encapsulation to successfully introduce a new wave in durability to fine pixel pitch displays.
+Driven to expand the capabilities of fine pixel pitch LED displays, SiliconCore’s LISA technology uses a specially formulated technique of encapsulation to successfully introduce a new wave in durability to fine pixel pitch displays.
 Especially suited for retail, DOOH, touch and rental applications.

 - Increased durability